-The DCFS definition of candidacy took into consideration several factors that affect the Arkansas child welfare system including the legal definition of candidacy, who and how we already serve clients, and prioritizing how to best serve our clients.
+The DCFS definition of candidacy took into consideration several factors that affect the Arkansas child welfare system including the legal definition of candidacy, who and how the Division already serves as clients, and prioritizing how to best serve DCFS clients.
 By taking all these factors into account, pulling data from CHRIS, and looking at known risk factors, the Division determined that the factors outlined in Table 5below qualify a child as a foster care candidate in Arkansas.
 Only one factor has to be present for a child to be determined a candidate; however, multiple reasons may apply.
 Additional descriptions of each factor follow Table 5.